tedsuo/stitchit/README.md

 #Stitchit

-a simple template compiler, based on Jammit and designed for node.
+A simple template compiler, based on Jammit and designed for node.
 Use it to take a directory of template files and stitch them together into a single script that can be loaded in the browser.

 The api may change to include a .pipe interface, as well as a way to also load the templates into your node environment.
 Maybe a commandline interface?
 Who knows, it's version 0.0.1.